rebeccaferrell/CSSS508/Lectures/slides_week_6.md

 Un-tidying tidy
 ===

-In this case, the data are maybe *too* tidy: we just want the coefficients and to have them on the same row.
+In this case, the data are maybe *too* tidy: we want the coefficients and to have them on the same row.
 Use `tidyr`'s `spread` from last week to modify:

 ```r